 Also, you want to hire writers with domain knowledge or have a process to train your writers.

-Original content like case studies, interviews and thought leadership pieces are by nature super useful to readers.
+Original content like case studies, white papers, interviews and thought leadership pieces are by nature super useful to readers.
 Focus on those to keep your content valuable and relevant.

 4. Embed Your Product into Your Content (Product-Led Content)

 Most companies don’t mention their product in the content unless it’s BoFU.
 After all, they don’t want to come off “salesy” while educating their readers.